 “Case-Management In a Hop, Skip and a Jump”

-I don’t see how it could have been me since I have apparently never bothered to read The Organon!
-And by the way, what I actually said was, “Tap the [remedy] bottle gently, whatever falls out is a dose.”
+They’re all about The Organon but, I don’t see how I could have written them since I have, apparently, never bothered to read it!
+And by the way, what I actually said, in case you’re interested, was, “Tap the [remedy] bottle gently, whatever falls out is a dose.”
 At another point in the article, I said that a dose was “a few pellets.”
 On the Boiron tubes, a dose is defined as “5 pellets”.
-So, I actually think there was nothing here worth making an issue of, David, unless you were just looking for stuff to hit me over the head with.
+So, I actually think there was nothing there worth bringing up, unless you were just hoping to “deflect and distract” because the actual topic isn’t going too well for you, is it?

 Pay attention to Size of Dose unless you want to harm your patients.